valentin-velev29/DLSS-24-GPT-2-Project/README.md

 * [market_analysis.xlsx](): ...

 ## Notebooks
 In the folder [Notebooks](https://github.com/valentin-velev29/DLSS-24-Project-Replication-Material/tree/main/Notebooks), we have made available the Jupyter Notebooks we used for all our computation, analysis, and visualization.
+Below you will find a brief overview of all files in the folder:

 * [ETL.ipynb](): Notebook for data preprocessing / extract-transform-load (ETL) pipeline including:
   * Data cleaning